Contact us

 PCP has a range of behavioral, physical, and psychological symptoms that indicate abuse and dependence.
 Additionally, understanding the signs of overdose is vital for preventing potentially fatal consequences.

-Behavioral Symptoms
+Behavioral Symptoms of PCP Addiction:

-- Isolation and withdrawal from family and friends
+• Isolation from family and friends

-- Neglect of Responsibilities at work, school, or home
+• Neglect of responsibilities at work, school, or home

-Physical Symptoms
+Physical Symptoms of PCP Addiction:

-Psychological Symptoms
+Psychological Symptoms of PCP Addiction:

-- Paranoia and Hallucinations
+• Paranoia and hallucinations

 What are the Signs of Overdose of Phencyclidine (PCP) Addiction?

-- Agitation and Hyperactivity
+• Agitation and hyperactivity

-- Drooling: Excessive saliva production is a common sign.
+• Drooling: Excessive saliva production

 What are the Short-Term Effects of Phencyclidine (PCP) Addiction?